 May 7, 2015 - It's a Musically Retro Age of Aquarius, Adaline and Avengers with an Airplane Double-Dose

-Promotional spots for Aquarius, NBC's upcoming late-'60s period crime drama starring David Duchovny, feature hits by Deep Purple ("Hush"), The Doors ("Love Me Two Times") and Jefferson Airplane with lead singer Grace Slick ("White Rabbit").
+Promotional spots for Aquarius, NBC's upcoming late-'60s period crime drama starring David Duchovny, feature hits by Deep Purple ("Hush"), The Doors ("Love Me Two Times") and Jefferson Airplane with singer Grace Slick ("White Rabbit").
 At the cineplex, Age of Adaline starring Blake Lively sprinkles its soundtrack with a nice variety of vintage tunes: The Skyliners' 1959 hit "Since I Don't Have You," jazz saxophonist Dexter Gordon's late-'60s jam "The Rainbow People" and Jefferson Airplane's "Comin' Back to Me" with lead singer Marty Balin (both JA tracks are from their 1967 album Surrealistic Pillow).

 Avengers: Age of Ultron, not surprisingly the number one movie at the box office, throws in bits and pieces of several classical movements including Maria Callas's 1954 recording of Vincenzo Bellini's "Casta Diva" from Act I of Norma; going further back, Dickie Jones (who was 12 years old in 1940), the voice of Pinocchio in the controversial-but-beloved Walt Disney film, can be heard singing "I've Got No Strings" in Marvel's all-star, blockbuster Avengers super-hero sequel.

 April 25, 2015 - Dinah Washington's "Bitter" in True Story, Patti LaBelle's Fleet of Foot on Dancing